 Respond to both positive and negative comments.
 No matter whether the comment is positive, negative, or neutral, the simple fact remains that the comment was left by a reader who was interested in what you’ve written, interested enough to bother to interact.
 Don’t let that interest die by not responding if there is a place to respond.

 If the message was in the form of a comment, reply on the site and also make sure to send an email.
 The person might not come back to your site just to see if you’ve left a responding comment.
 So shoot that person an email as well, including your URL.
 This ensures that the connection that your blog has made won’t die.

 When the messages get overwhelming… your blog is doing very well.
 At this point, you no longer need to respond to everything; just read everything and fire a response to the ones that are interesting to you and more likely to spur interesting conversation.
 I’m basically at this point with The Simple Dollar; if I responded to every single message and comment that I receive, I’d do nothing but respond to messages and comments.
 I read everything, though, and respond where it’s interesting or needed.

 In short, your blog is a central point of a community.
 Whenever new people move into the community, you should take them a hospitality basket, especially when the neighborhood is small.
 When the neighborhood grows large, you should still keep tabs on everything that’s going on and interact where there’s room for you … and be proud that your community has grown to this point.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Inspire Yourself, or back to the previous one, Length Doesn’t Matter.